CongxianYang/DSACF/README.md

 # DSACF

-Testing and training code of paper ***HIGH SPEED AND ROBUST RGB-THERMAL TRACKING VIA DUAL ATTENTIVE STREAM SIAMESE NETWORK*** of The International Geoscience and Remote Sensing Symposium (IGARSS).
+Testing and training code of paper ''Dual-Stream Attention and Complementarity Fusion RGB-T Tracking Based on Siamese Network''

 - python3.7